willfaught/willfaught.github.io/content/blog/2015-10-17-whats-coreos-an-existential-threat-to-linux-vendors.md

 - coreos
 - redhat
 - linux
 title: What's CoreOS?
-An existential threat to Linux vendors
+An Existential Threat To Linux Vendors
 ---

 Matt Asay, writing for InfoWorld on the shift to minimal server operating systems like CoreOS: